top of page

 Pricing for Group Practice Owners

+Your leadership has financial value.
 As you move into leadership roles, your fee should increase even if your clinical hours decrease.
 Why?
 Your value increases with added responsibility.

 Consider these factors: